 Important Shareholder Alert: Khang & Khang LLP Announces Securities...

-Khang & Khang LLP announces the filing of a class action lawsuit against Alliance MMA, Inc. .
-Investors who purchased or otherwise acquired shares pursuant and/or traceable to the Company's initial public offering on or about October 6, 2016, are encouraged to contact the Firm in advance of the June 16, 2017 lead plaintiff motion deadline.
+Khang & Khang LLP announces the filing of a class action lawsuit against Lion Biotechnologies, Inc. .
+Investors who purchased or otherwise acquired shares between November 14, 2013 and April 10, 2017, inclusive , are encouraged to contact the Firm in advance of the June 13, 2017 lead plaintiff motion deadline.

 Start the conversation, or Read more at GlobeNewswire.